itsatony/nJSON/README.md

 nJSON is a service to log json data to a redis-instance and display&filter it via a json web tree-view.

-https://njson.itsatony.com is a public (and free) nJSON server instance anybody can us to log JS variables/json data to and explore it.
+https://njson.itsatony.com is a public (and free) nJSON server instance anybody can use to log JS variables/json data to and explore it.

 any kind of contributions are super welcome!